codingforpleasure/customized-workspace/Ubuntu/useful-resources/anomaly-detection.md

 ### Density based

 #### DBSCAN (Density-based spatial clustering)

+* DBSCAN is a density-based and unsupervised machine learning algorithm

 * Density as a measure of the number of data points in a specified area.